bodhdipta-roy/python-projects/README.md

 # python-projects
-This is a repository containing small python projects that I might do while learning python.
+This repository contains small Python projects I might do while learning Python.
+Also, any Python learner can upload their code here.
+Just create a subfolder inside the "Code" folder & upload your projects and programs.